Abstract integrals in algebra: coalgebras, Hopf algebras and compact groups: Locally Compact Groups

 We finish with a theorem for uniqueness and existence of $\eta$-invariant integrals.
 First we note that, as an application of a purely algebraic result, we can get the following nice and well known fact in the theory of compact groups:

 \begin{proposition} Let $G$ be a compact group.
 Then any finite dimensional continuous (not necessary unitary) representation $\eta:G\rightarrow GL(V)$ of $G$ is completely reducible. \end{proposition} \begin{proof} By the above comments, the statement is equivalent to showing that $V$ is cosemisimple as a $R_c(G)$-comodule.
 But $R_c(G)$ is a Hopf algebra $H$ whose antipode $S$ has $S^2={\rm Id}$ (since $S(f)(x)=f(x^{-1})$) and it has integrals (in the Hopf algebra sense) - the left Haar integral, as it also follows by the above Proposition.
 This integral is nonzero and defined on all $f\in R_c(G)$, since $G$ is compact.
-Then the result of \cite{DNT} applies, which says that an involutory Hopf algebra with non-zero integrals is cosemisimple.
+Then a result of \cite{Su} (with a very short proof also given in \cite{DNT}) applies, which says that an involutory Hopf algebra with non-zero integrals is cosemisimple.
 Therefore, $R_c(G)$ is cosemisimple so $V$ is cosemisimple. \end{proof}

 \begin{remark} It is well known that any continuous representation $V$ of $G$ is completely reducible, but for infinite dimensional representations, the decomposition is in the sense of Hilbert direct sums of Hilbert spaces. \end{remark}